The Case Against Flame Retardants in Furniture – Part One

 The bottom line reason for considering this issue is the fact that every home in the UK contains around 30-50 kgs of flame retardant chemicals in its sofas and mattresses and possibly around the same again in other products like duvets, carpets, curtains, electrical devices, etc, with the result that our homes contain the highest levels of FR dust in the world.
 Because these chemicals get into our systems, the UK also has the highest levels of FRs in mothers' breast milk and babies' blood.

 The presence of FRs massively increased in the UK with the introduction of the Furniture and Furnishings (Fire) (Safety) Regulations in 1988.
-Before this, upholstered furniture – sofas, mattresses, cushions, etc – did not contain any FRs.
+Before this, upholstered furniture – sofas, mattresses, cushions, etc – mostly did not contain any FRs (although they had been appearing in cover fabrics following the 1980 Regulations - see below).
 Increasingly, polyurethane foam fillings had been appearing in furniture which were highly flammable and gave off a degree of toxic smoke when they burned, including hydrogen cyanide.
-But it was this flammability that was given as the main reason the regulations were needed; not as some now claim (like the Fire Brigades Union) because furniture fillings were so toxic.
+But it was this flammability that was given as the main reason the regulations were needed; not as flame retardant supporters now claim because furniture fillings were so toxic.
 They were toxic when they burned; however, modern furniture foam is much more toxic and not just when it burns, also in the form of FR dust (which was not a problem before).
-Why would the FBU lie about this?
-Well, a good place to start would be to ask their chief fire safety officer who was recently forced to resign; but he's not the only one in the FBU who knows the real truth about toxicity in fires.
+A few people high up in the fire services immediately began covering up these negative aspects of FRs and have continued to do so until the present day.
+Why?
+Well, a good place to start would be to ask the FBU's chief fire safety officer (who was recently forced to resign) about his additional and undisclosed "perks"; also, his mate in the other fire services union, CFOA, who resigned at about the same time.
+In the past few months (this is being written in August 2019), there has been a massive shake-up of the FBU taking place, with front-line firefighters seriously challenging why they have been kept in the dark for so long about the fact that because of FRs UK fires are some of the most toxic in the world and give first responders higher levels of cancer than normal.
+The FR-supporters are showing signs of being rattled which can only be a good thing where public safety is concerned.

-In the lead up to the ‘88 regulations, there was much pressure from the fire services and MPs such as Tony Blair to reduce the numbers of house fires started in upholstered furniture.
-It’s generally accepted that the fire in the Woolworths Manchester store in 1979 that killed 10 people played a huge role in bringing in the regulations.
+In the lead up to the introduction of more stringent regulations, there was much pressure from the fire services and MPs such as Tony Blair to reduce the numbers of house fires started in upholstered furniture.
+It’s generally accepted that the fire in the Woolworths Manchester store's furniture department in 1979 that killed 10 people played a huge role in bringing in the regulations.
 The person who led the inquiry into that fire was firefighter Bob Graham.
 When Mr Graham retired from the fire services he went to work for the European Flame Retardants Association, a strong advocate for the use of FRs in furniture.
 He campaigned for many years to get the European Commission to raise furniture flammability standards in Europe to UK levels, which would have provided a huge new market for the FR industry.
 He very nearly succeeded, too, but eventually the Commission decided that it was not convinced that flame retardants were as harmless as the industry made out, and they opted to keep EU furniture relatively chemical-free.
+Apart from a brief (and clearly reluctant) appearance on the BBC's Newsnight" in December 2017, Mr Graham has recently re-emerged for reasons as yet undisclosed but in a phone call I had with him, he agreed that the match test in the Furniture Regulations does not work (and, as I pointed out to him, therefore the fillings test also does not work) and the mattress test is useless because bedding always catches fire and overcomes the fire resistance of the mattress.
+He does however still insist that the sofa fillings test is needed, albeit in defiance of reason and with no supporting evidence.
+I could speculate as to his motives in this but that requires another post.

 Mr Graham is not the only firefighter to retire then go to work for the flame retardant industry.
 Another is Mike Hagen who likes to claim he’s independent when advising on fire safety yet is funded by hundreds of thousands of euros by the big three FR producers, and also receives support from Burson Marsteller, the massive PR company that works for them.
 It’s an open secret that currently serving fire officials are also in the pay of the FR industry – a factor that plays a huge part in ensuring UK homes continue to be polluted by FRs.